Chauvet-Pro/STRIKEARRAY4C/README.md

    >**Repeat steps 1-3 using the correct file**

 4. If the selected file is correct, the upgrade will start.
 DO NOT turn off the power or disconnect the USB during the process.
 USB update can take several minutes to complete.
-5. When the update is complete, the fixture will automatically reboot.
+5. When the update is complete, the product will automatically reboot.
 6. Go to Fixture Information on the product’s menu map and confirm the firmware revision.
 7. When the boot-up process is finished, restart the product.